Rouhis/AIProjectSAM/BardGradio/README.md

 Base idea of this is to show how you can connect Bard to Gradio.

 ## Getting Started
-You need a api key for Bard.
+You'll need to get a api key for Bard.

 Go to https://bard.google.com/chat and check your cookies and copy the value in __Secure-1PSID.